ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 hard to have her taken such a way from me.
 They are gone down to Newcastle, a place quite northward, it seems, and there they are to stay I do not know how long.
-His regiment is there; for I suppose you have heard of his leaving the ----shire, and of his being gone into the regulars.
+His regiment is there; for I suppose you have heard of his leaving the  --  -- shire, and of his being gone into the regulars.
 Thank Heaven! he has some friends, though perhaps not so many as he deserves."